Sofia Vergara Pours Out Of White Bikini Top In Sexy Swimsuit Throwback

 “Truly breathtaking,” another added.

-“The queen of Miami,” a third designated Sofia.
+“The queen of Miami,” a third declared.

 Just as many comments were left in English as they were in Spanish, Sofia’s native language.
-The Colombian was called “Hermosa” over and over again beneath the photo as well as “maravillosa.”
+The Colombian was called “Hermosa,” as well as “maravillosa,” over and over again.

-Most commenters opted for the international language of emoji, and thousands of symbols raked up below the picture.
-Visitors to Sofia’s page left a plethora of emoji to compliment her which included the heart-eyed smiley face as well as the fire symbol.
+Most commenters opted for the international language of emoji, and thousands of symbols were used.
+Visitors to Sofia’s page left a plethora of emoji to compliment her, which included the heart-eye smiley face as well as the fire symbol.

-It’s been almost a month since the 48-year-old has shared a bikini pic to her social media feed, with the last coming on October 8.
-The snapshot, which was also from Sofia’s time modeling in the 90s, saw her crawling in the sand while wearing skimpy green bathing suit bottoms.
-The actress went topless in the post while also showing off her famous large rump.
-The post got a lot of attention from her admirers, bringing in over 725,000 likes making it one of her most popular posts to date.
+It’s been almost a month since the 48-year-old last shared a bikini pic to her social media feed, with the last coming on October 8.
+The snapshot, which was also from Sofia’s time modeling in the ’90s, saw her crawling in the sand while wearing skimpy green bathing suit bottoms.

+The actress went topless in the post while also showing off her famous rump.
+The post got a lot of attention from her admirers, bringing in over 725,000 likes, making it one of her most popular posts to date.